nhselect/step1-training/content/user-guide/centremanager/02-centre-management/configuring-centre-details/managing-registration-prompts/index.md

 createdAt: 2022-09-01T15:21:22.133Z
 updatedAt: 2022-09-01T15:21:22.137Z
 ---
-When a Learner registers or is registered by the centre for a profile, the system prompts for some basic information: first name, last name, email address and job group. ​
+When a Learner registers or is registered by the centre for a profile, the system prompts for some basic information: **first name, last name, email address** and **job group**. ​

 We recommend centres also add the following additional mandatory question prompts/answers, as you will be able to filter delegates by these (to make it easier to navigate) and once reporting is developed, filter your reporting.

-We recommend adding the below 3 pre-existing prompts in the platform, with the below answer options:​
+We recommend adding the below **3 pre-existing prompts** in the platform, with the below answer options:​

 #### Prompt 1: Programme of study / course ​